 Currently, sections of the Barwon River are so degraded and choked with weeds that environmental flows are unable to be delivered effectively.
 We will continue to invest in willow removal, streambed stabilisation, off-stream water systems, revegetation and weed management on the land owned and managed by Barwon Water on both the East and West Barwon River.
 Works are planned for the next two summers, at least, building on the success of a joint willow removal and revegetation project over 2017-2020 on Dewings Creek (tributary of the Barwon River).
 We also look forward to active participation in the program of works to be designed and developed by the Corangamite Catchment Management Authority for their Regional Catchment Strategy.
 We will also help to implement actions arising from the State Government response to the recent recommendations of the Barwon River Ministerial Advisory Committee.

-In the long term, we will access a share of the State's future large-scale water supply upgrades so we can continue to meet growing demand and gradually reduce our reliance on rivers and groundwater as we transition to more climate resilient water sources.
+In the long term, we are committed to implementing a large-scale alternative water source so that we can transition from our reliance on climate-dependent sources, like the Barwon River, to climate-independent sources.
 Doing so will enable water from the Barwon River to be transferred to the custodianship of Traditional Owners and/or the Victorian Environmental Water Holder.
 Working in partnership with other agencies in our region to undertake complementary works along the Barwon River now will help us ready the river for more effective delivery of extra water for environmental and cultural flows, when this water is available.